 The experience gained in this program is excellent preparation for students participating in both internal and external moot court competitions.
 Further, participation in the course and externship has opened doors for numerous students to find careers in appellate work, including judicial law clerks at the state and federal level.

-Associate Dean Lenny Mandell is the coordinator for both the course and the externship.
+Professor Lenny Mandell is the coordinator for both the course and the externship.

 Students in the Civil Externship program are immersed in the practice of law under the supervision of regional legal services lawyers or supervising attorneys in other placements including non-profit organizations and governmental or corporate offices.
 Students engage in all aspects of civil practice including counseling clients, planning and preparing litigation, negotiating with opposing parties, and representing clients before administrative and judicial tribunals.
 The Civil Externship is offered for three hours of credit and requires enrollment in a separate one credit hour classroom component during the fall and spring semesters.
 Students are required to work 12 hours per week at their placement sites and meet once a week for the course seminar.
-During the summer, there is no classroom component for the Civil Externship, and students are required to work 20 hours per week at their placement sites and receive three hours of credit.
+During the summer, there is no classroom component for the Civil Externship, and students are required to work 24 hours per week for 8 weeks at their placement sites and receive three hours of credit.

 - Civil Externship Supervisor Handbook (.pdf)